grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi made a sound in his throat while he scribbled some calculations.
 He pointed to a gauge in front of the control yoke.
 "Is that the battery charge?"

 "Such as it is.
 That's salvaged from tractor parts too.
-It shows me roughly how much charge is left on the battery, but mostly it's just got a fuckin' little red light that comes on when the batteries are about to kick off.
+It shows me roughly how much charge is left on the battery, but mostly it's just got a little frickin' red light that comes on when the batteries are about to kick off.
 If ya want any fuckin' precision, you gotta get down under those deck panels with the meter and take readings off each of the battery banks."
 Shakes kicked a small steel door that opened to a recessed cabinet in the wall.
 He pulled from the space a short pry bar and a small metal box with a dial gauge and a pair of electrical leads dangling from it.
 "Check this shit out."
 He levered the teeth of the prybar under the steel deck panel.
-Hemi stood on the other side and they lifted the panel together and propped it up.
+Hemi positioned himself on the other side, and they lifted the panel together and propped it up.

 Below were rows and rows of what Hemi was almost certain were lead-acid truck or tractor batteries.
 A rat's nest of greasy black cables ran back and forth between them.